SamnangGit/cerebras-llama-4-hackathon/server/readme.md

 # Receipt Data Analysis System

 A FastAPI-based system for processing and analyzing fuel transaction receipts, with Telegram integration for data collection and reporting.
-Includes a web client for SQL analysis visualization.

 ## Features